bigsnarfdude/kaggle_fish/README.md

-# kaggle_fish
-Physics and Fssh is a team based in Vancouver, BC.
-This is our attempt at the Fish Prediction competition for Kaggle. https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring
+Fssh is based in Vancouver, BC.
+This is my attempt at the Fish Prediction competition for Kaggle. https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring